yyc1217/OpenID-Consumer/README.md

-OpendID-Consumer
+OpenID-Consumer
 =========

-Simple OpendID Consumer for NCU
+Simple OpenID Consumer for NCU

   - Simple
   - Only for NCU